We are keeping the science going during this time

 Senior Researcher (Tyndall Institute) and Professor of Nanomaterials Modelling (Ulster)

-About Me: I am lucky to be a scientist and do the work that excites me.
+I am lucky to be a scientist and do the work that excites me.
 I am also luck to be able to help others in their journey to being scientists.
 And I get paid for it!